Sparse Quantile Regression: Simulation Study

-We now present in Tables \ref{Table 1} and \ref{Table 2} the simulation results for the performance comparison between the $\ell _{0}$-PQR, $\ell _{0}$-CQR, and $\ell _{1}$-PQR approaches.
+For parameter configuration (i), we performed simulations with $p\in \{10,500\}$ to assess the performance in both the low and high dimensional settings.
+The results for these two settings are presented respectively in Tables \ref{Table 1} and \ref{Table 2}.
 For $\ell _{0}$-PQR, we report performance measures for both the implementation based on the first-order (FO) approximation and that based on the MIO, which was warm-started by using the FO solutions as initial guesses.
-We find that, regarding the predictive performance, all the three competing approaches performed comparably well for both in-sample and out-of-sample relative risks under the low dimensional covariate design.
-By contrast, for the high dimensional design, both $\ell _{0}$-PQR and $\ell _{0}$-CQR considerably dominated $ \ell _{1}$-PQR in terms of out-of-sample predictive performance.
+We find that, regarding the predictive performance, all the competing approaches performed comparably well for both in-sample and out-of-sample relative risks under the low dimensional covariate design.
+By contrast, for the high dimensional design, $ \ell _{1}$-PQR was considerably dominated by all the other approaches in terms of out-of-sample predictive performance.